11 Resolutions to Make You Stand Out at Work

 Speak up more during meetings

-You’ve been invited to a meeting because the leadership thought you’d have something to contribute, so don’t shy away from making your voice heard.
+You’ve been invited to a because the leadership thought you’d have something to contribute, so don’t shy away from making your voice heard.
 Speaking up when you disagree might cause a little conflict in the moment, but that’s just a healthy part of helping the company move forward, says Drumwright.
 “Leadership needs you to speak up so everyone has a chance of learning,” he says.
 “If you’re going to keep your mouth shut, you don’t have a right to complain.”
 Borrow these tricks from successful people who criticize without offending.

 Don’t be an annoying emailer